 This is a wonderful recipe for lazy weekends when there’s no rush to do anything.
 It’s also a great way to use up any leftover sweet potatoes from lunch or dinner.

 A few years ago I made some Sweet Potato Brownies by Deliciously Ella.
-I have to confess they didn’t taste particularly appealing and were really stodgy.
-She’s since brought out an improved version of the recipe so they might turn out better.
+I have to confess they didn't taste particularly appetising and were stodgy.
+She's since brought out an improved version of the recipe so they might turn out better.

 I love using cafe-style muffin cases but they’re pretty expensive in the shops for what they are.
 Here’s a really easy way to make them out of baking paper:-

-How to make your own Cafe Style Muffin Cases out of Baking Paper (makes 12)
+How to Make Your Own Cafe Style Muffin Cases

 - Get a ruler and cut out 12cm x 12cm squares of baking paper until you have 12.